elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 - **User can now get ClusterIssuers.**<br/>

 - **Ensured all CISO dashboards are available to users.**<br/>
-  All the grafana dashboards in our [CISO docs](../ciso-guide/index.md) are now available.
+  All the Grafana dashboards in our [CISO docs](../ciso-guide/index.md) are now available.

-- **Better stability for dex**<br/>
+- **Better stability for Dex**<br/>
   Dex now runs with two replicas and has been updated.

 ### Updated

 - **Image upgrades to reduce number of vulnerabilities**<br/>
-  Upgrades for fluentd, grafana, and harbor chartmuseum.
+  Upgrades for Fluentd, Grafana, and Harbor chartmuseum.

 ## v0.20.0